action pack / cobra starting

 COBRA election action pack

-A no-contact workflow for organizing COBRA election notices, employer-plan costs, Marketplace timing checks, and early-cancellation caveats.
+A self-guided workflow for organizing COBRA election notices, employer-plan costs, Marketplace timing checks, and early-cancellation caveats.

 HealthPlansGuide is independent and is not a government website, broker, carrier, marketplace, or enrollment platform.
 This action pack organizes educational resources and official-source checks; verify deadlines, eligibility, and coverage decisions through official sources or licensed help.